MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 	dotnet add package Microsoft.Quantum.Development.Kit
 	```

-	If your project uses any other Microsoft.Quantum packages, run the command for these too.
+	If your project uses any other Microsoft.Quantum packages (e.g. Microsoft.Quantum.Numerics), run the command for these too.
 5. Save and close all files.
 6. Repeat 1-4 for each project dependency, then navigate back to the folder containing your main project and run:
 	```bash